icl-utk-edu/heffte/doxygen/installation.md

 ```
 The library will be build in `./lib/`

+The GNU Make build engine does not support all options, e.g., MAGMA or disabling the GPU-Aware calls,
+but is provided for testing and debugging purposes.

 ### Known Issues

 * the current testing suite requires about 3GB of free GPU RAM
     * CUDA seem to reserve 100-200MB of RAM per MPI rank and some tests use 12 ranks
+    * the GPU handles used by MAGMA-CUDA and MAGMA-HIP are not destroyed on time
+      (both backends seem to implement some garbage collection mechanism),
+      thus even an 8GB GPU may run out of memory when using the 12 rank test